My Viventor review after 4 months

 The same 9 filters are available for the auto-invest profile setup.
 I don’t know if the auto-invest tool will pick up the best loans available on the market or not, the website is only saying it will select the first loans it finds on the primary market.

 The more I use it, the more I like Viventor.
-My expected return rate is at 13%, which is really great.
-The payment guaranteed feature makes me not care if the loan payments are late.
+My expected return rate is almost 14%, which is really great.
+The buyback guarantee feature makes me not care if the loan payments are late.
 I’ll get paid for the late period as well.

 These are the top 3 features I like:

 - Loan interest rates are good and they’re getting better by the month

 - Buyback guarantee also includes the interest payments

 - The user interface is a lot simpler to use than the one Mintos has

 Average rating / 5.
 Vote count:

 We are sorry that this post was not useful for you!